Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

 \subsection{Data Processing}

-Our methodology is to generate data that is endowed with semantic and geometric information, an attribute that CNS \cite{21} does not possess.
-For the 21 objects from YCB-Video, we integrate them into the simulation environment utilizing a stochastically determined quantity of point clouds.
+Our methodology generates data with spatial and geometric information, an attribute absent in CNS data \cite{21}.
+We integrate models \footnote{\url{https://github.com/c-yiting/pybullet-URDF-models}} into the simulation environment with randomized numbers of point clouds.
+Specifically, we use the objects in the YCB-Video dataset for testing, while the point clouds of the remaining objects are used for training.

-Within this context, we establish a cylindrical spatial region \(\mathit{S}(r, h)\) to encapsulate the loaded data sourced from the 3D models' points clouds \(P^{o}\).
-Given that the original models might encompass a substantial number of object point clouds \(P_{i}^{o} \in P^{o}\) where \( 1\leq i \leq N_{c}\) , we initiate the process with voxel downsampling \(\mathit{V(\cdot)}\) to make the following training simpler.
-This technique efficiently pinpoints the most representative surface points and concurrently curtails data volume, culminating in the refined point clouds cluster:
+Within this context, we define a cylindrical spatial region $\mathit{S}(r, h)$ to enclose the input data from the 3D models' point clouds $P^{o}$.
+The pipeline of data generation and preprocessing is shown in Algorithm \ref{alg:data_process}.

-Following this, each object is regarded as an individual cluster and there are \(N_{c}\) clusters.
-To enhance the dataset through augmentation, the positional centroids of these clusters are subject to randomization, and the clusters are respectively subjected to rotational transformations.
-Let us consider a 3D space populated with a total of \(\it{N}\) points and the \(\mathit{i}\)-th cluster is composed of \(n_{i}\) points, where both \(\it{N}\) and \(n_{i}\) are stochastically generated, ensuring that \(\sum_{i=1}^{N_{c}} n_{i} < N\).
-For the \(\mathit{i}\)-th cluster, we randomly select \(n_{i}\) points by:

-The final points data has been obtained as \( \mathcal{P} = \{ \mathcal{P}_{i} \mid 1 \leq i \leq N_{c} \} \).
-This approach strikes a balance between the volume of data and the maximal extraction of semantic and geometric information from the data, a strategic decision that streamlines the training process.

-Subsequently, we anchor our investigation on the spatial context previously delineated, meticulously sampling initial camera pose \({}_{w}^{c} T_{i}\) and target camera pose \({}_{w}^{c} T_{t}\).
-Leveraging these poses as pivotal reference points, we then implement the Hidden Points Removal \(\mathit{HPR(\cdot)}\) technique to emulate the complexities of occlusions and visibility constraints encountered in the real world.
-For the points within the camera's field of view, identify their boundaries \textit{R} and subsequently apply the spherical flipping transformation:
+Similar to CNS \cite{21}, we generate initial camera pose ${}_{w}^{c} T_{i}$ and target camera pose ${}_{w}^{c} T_{t}$ within a hemisphere based on the scene's center, ensuring that their viewing directions are oriented toward the centroid.
+Additionally, some perturbations are added to simulate real-world robotic uncertainties.
+Leveraging these poses as pivotal reference postions, we then apply the Hidden Points Removal $\mathit{HPR(\cdot)}$ operator to emulate the complexities of occlusions and visibility constraints in the real world, as well as further reduce the number of data points.

-Next, calculate the convex hull for these points with the vertices of the hull pinpointing the essential data points we are interested in:
+The whole process is illustrated in Fig. \ref{fig:3_Data_Generation}.
+This approach strikes a balance between the volume of data and the maximal extraction of spatial and geometric information from the data, a strategic decision that aims to minimize the disparity in the distribution of point clouds between the training dataset and the real-world scenario.